-- Improved energy efficiency for comfort at a cost savings
+- Greater energy efficiency for affordable in-home comfort

-- State-of-the-art technology to lower humidity
+- Modern technology to reduce humidity

-- Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant
+- Current production refrigerant solutions allowing longer life and extended availability of refrigerant

-- Extended warranty periods for even greater peace of mind
+- Expanded warranty periods for even greater peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Earth friendly refrigerant that protects the environment
+- Earth friendly refrigerant for lower impact on the environment

 - Matched coil solutions for improved reliability and guaranteed cooling and heating performance

-Yes.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.
+Absolutely.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.

 What about the warranty?

-The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Major manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

-It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
-Until that time however, indications are that there will likely be sufficient supply to meet the current demand.
+Until then, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.